Configure ODD Platform

 * `spring.datasource.password`: your PostgreSQL user's password.
 Default value is `odd-platform-password`

 * `spring.custom-datasource.username`: your PostgreSQL user's name for custom-datasource.
-Default value is `odd-platform`
+Falls back to `spring.datasource.username` when unset; the platform's primary `spring.datasource.username` default is `odd-platform`.

 * `spring.custom-datasource.password`: your PostgreSQL user's password for custom-datasource.
-Default value is `odd-platform-password`
+Falls back to `spring.datasource.password` when unset; the platform's primary `spring.datasource.password` default is `odd-platform-password`.

 So that your database connection defining block would look like this: